alisheikh55209-png/IT-Project-Management_Project-Final/PROGRESS_REPORT.md

 ### Step 2: Oversee Phase 3 (Project Development) - Priority: High
    - **Why?** This simulates feature development; even though the site is built, have members "contribute" by modifying sections or adding content.
    - **Your Actions**:
-     1. Assign tasks as per TEAM_ASSIGNMENTS.md (Ali: Hero/Dashboard, Muneeb: Skills, Faraz: Projects).
+     1. Assign tasks as per TEAM_ASSIGNMENTS.md (Ali: Hero/Dashboard, Faraz: Projects).
+Muneeb's assignment removed.
-     2. Have members work on their branches: Edit TeamPortfolio/index.html or CSS/JS files to add/improve their sections (e.g., Muneeb adds animated skill bars, Faraz updates project cards).
+     2. Have members work on their branches: Edit TeamPortfolio/index.html or CSS/JS files to add/improve their sections (e.g., Faraz updates project cards).
      3. They commit, push, and submit PRs.
      4. Review PRs, provide feedback, and merge.
      5. Update PROJECT_REPORT.md with individual contributions and screenshots.